51Degrees/specifications/device-detection-specification/pipeline-elements/device-detection-on-premise.md

 - Whenever making a call to native code, be aware of the data that is being passed and check if there is anything that can be done to reduce it.
 - Finally, do not call native code at all if it can be avoided.
-For example, any values that will only change after a [data refresh](#refresh-data) should be stored in the Engine instance to avoid native calls for that value until a refresh occurs.
-Not the possible clean-up consequences that this implies.
+For example, any values that will only change after a [data refresh](#refresh-data) can be stored in the Engine instance to avoid native calls for that value until a refresh occurs.
+Note the possible clean-up consequences that this implies.

 ## Refresh data